JasonCaldwellMBA/Grocery_Recommender/README.md

 ## Executive Summary
 - Recommendation systems help increase sales and improve customer satisfaction.
-- Want to research what type of machine learning models provide the most accurate recommendations.
 - Trained, tested, and evaluated multiple machine learning models using hard-coded baselines, simple means, content-based filtering, collaborative filtering, various custom similarity functions, and hybrid approaches.
-- The results showed a hybrid model using both content-based and collaborative filtering achieved the best accuracy of 60-90%.
+- The results showed a hybrid model using both content-based and collaborative filtering achieved the best results with a F1-score of 85%.

 ## Project Technologies
 - Developed using Python, Jupyter Notebooks, Git, and GitHub.